Explore the Cathedral – Map 30-43

 The most valuable items of the cathedral treasure disappeared during the Napoleonic invasion of 1811.

-Chapel of the Corpus Christi
+Corpus Christi chapel

 Gothic picture gallery